Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Estimates of the harmonic sum

-\begin{proof} The proof is divided into two steps.
-In the first one, we provide a regime independent upper bound for the harmonic sum restricted to the element of the metastable partition corresponding to the hitting set.
+\end{proposition} \begin{proof} The proof comprises two steps.
+In the first step, we provide a regime independent upper bound for the average of the equilibrium potential between different metastable sets with respect to the Gibbs measure conditioned on the element of the metastable partition corresponding to the hitting set.
 This is done by comparison with the CWP model.
 In the second step, we control the harmonic sum by decomposing it over the elements of the metastable partition.
-This decomposition is regime dependent, and depends on the relative weights of the metastable partition under $\mu_N$.
+This decomposition is regime dependent, and depends on the relative weights of the metastable partition under $\mu_{N}$.